adsooraj/Sales-Analytics-SQL-Project/README.md

 27. Display the date, product ID and sales where total expenses are between 100 to 200.
 28. Delete the records in the Product Table for regular type.
-29. Display the ASCII value of the fifth character from the
+29. Display the ASCII value of the fifth character from the columnProduct